khushu/Radar-SensorFusionND/README.md

 ## Radar-SensorfusionND
 Radar target generation and detection:
-This is the 4th project as part of the Udacity's Sensor fusion nano degree under Radar.
+- This is the 4th project as part of the Udacity's Sensor fusion nano degree program with Radar sensor.

 **Summary of the results and observations:**
 - 2D CFAR dynamic threshold works well, for removing the noise